RJ-Jesus/cdrtools-fix/README.md

 This needs **sudo** rights since it will write to `/usr/bin`, for example.
 You can obviously check the source code if you think it's going to do anything nasty.

-This command assumes you have the package 'build-essential' installed and want the script to run with the default settings.
+This command assumes you have the package `build-essential` installed and want the script to run with the default settings.
 Otherwise [download it](https://github.com/RJ-Jesus/cdrtools-fix/raw/master/cdrtools_fix.sh), make it executable (`chmod +x cdrtools_fix.sh`) and check the help page (`cdrtools_fix.sh -h`).

 ## Conclusions